arp242/arp242.net/_posts/2019-08-13-goatcounter.markdown

 not all that much.
 There are tens – if not hundreds – of millions of websites out there, and capturing a tiny market share should be doable.

-Drew DeVault's [soucehut](https://sr.ht) in particular was inspirational in actually making the step.
-If Drew can do it, then why not me?
-Of course, Drew had the advantage of being somewhat better known through things like Sway, but the idea that you first need to work very hard in your spare time and *then* hopefully – maybe – get some income out of it strikes me as unrealistic for most of us.

 I know it's a risk and that there's a decent chance this will fail.
 That's okay.
 I'd rather take a chance to try to achieve a goal and fail instead of always playing it on safe.
 Not doing anything is also a decision – which you can regret